unpoly/unpoly/src/unpoly/pages/url-patterns.md

 In the above URL pattern, anything after `/users/` will be considered a match.
 For example, URLS like `/users/`, `/users/new`, `/users/123/edit`, etc. would all be considered a match for the URL pattern listed above.

 You can put asterisks anywhere in an URL pattern (you and even use more than one asterisk in a single URL pattern).
-For instance, to match any URL that ends in `/new` you can use the URL pattern Below
+For instance, to match any URL that ends in `/new` you can use the URL pattern below:

 ```text
 */new